 Siblings are placed in the same House.
 There are several opportunities throughout the year when School Houses get together for competitive and non-competitive events, and our termly Potted Sports event and annual Sports Day.

 Year 6 pupils put themselves forward for the role of School House Captain, by preparing and presenting a speech to the Senior Leadership Team and also their teammates.
 It’s a joint decision who is awarded this prestigious role.

 In October 2021 the school updated our School House system after being inspired by the Tokyo Para Olympics.
 The Year 6 children researched a range of Paralympian’s and they then created a short list of individual’s which the whole school are voting on.

 Equality Leaders are elected by their class at the beginning of the school year.
-They work with Mrs Horn and Mr Bogg, our Inclusion Leaders, on ensuring St Martin’s Garden Primary School is an inclusive school for everyone.
+They work with Mr Bogg, our Inclusion Lead, on ensuring St Martin’s Garden Primary School is an inclusive school for everyone.
 They are currently looking at our cultural capital events for this year, equality of opportunities and our pupil welcome buddy systems.

 Our Climate Leaders are elected by their class at the beginning of the school year.
 They work with Mrs Franklin-Adams, our Science Leader to ensure we meet our Climate Emergency Declaration.

 The leading role played by young people, including pupils from our school, in highlighting: